trapexit/mergerfs/mkdocs/docs/tips_notes.md

   seem to skip branches, you get strange permission errors, etc. be sure the underlying filesystems' permissions are all the same.
 Use `mergerfs.fsck` to audit the filesystem for out of sync permissions.
-* If you still have permission issues be sure you are using POSIX ACL compliant filesystems. mergerfs doesn't generally make exceptions for FAT, NTFS, or other non-POSIX filesystem.
+* If you still have permission issues be sure you are using POSIX compliant filesystems. mergerfs doesn't generally make exceptions for FAT, NTFS, or other non-POSIX filesystem.
 * Unless using Linux v6.6 or above do **not** use `cache.files=off` if